Attack on Owaisi in UP: SC quashes HC order granting bail to two accused | Law-Order

 - India

-The Supreme Court on Friday quashed an Allahabad High Court order granting bail to two men accused of firing at AIMIM president Asaduddin Owaisi's vehicle in February this year and gave them one week to surrender.
+The Supreme Court on Friday quashed an Allahabad High Court order granting bail to two men accused of firing at AIMIM president Asaduddin Owaisi's vehicle in Uttar Pradesh in February and gave them one week to surrender.

+The top court said the seriousness of the alleged offence has not been considered by the high court.

 The apex court remanded the matter back to the high court for fresh consideration and directed Sachin Sharma and Shubham Gurjar to surrender before the police within a week.
 The top court also directed the high court to decide the bail applications of the two accused within four weeks from the date of surrender.